 Interview With Me and Ellen Part 1

-Jen: All right, I am here with Ellen and I will have her introduce herself so that the audience knows a little bit more about her.
+Jen: All right, I am here with Ellen, and I will have her introduce herself so that the audience knows a little bit more about her.
 Yeah, absolutely.

 Ellen: My name is Ellen Rispoli.
 I am a special education teacher in Indianapolis, Indiana, and I also have a nonverbal learning disorder.
 Jen: And is the school you teach at private or public?

-Ellen: So I actually teach at a charter school.
+Ellen: So I teach at a charter school.
 So the way that our school district in Indianapolis kind of works is that Indiana is a strong believer in school choice, to diversify our community.
-So families choose a school, whether it's a public school within their zone or a charter school that is. appealing to the student, to enter into a raffle and see if there's a space for it.
+So families choose a school, whether it's a public school within their zone or a charter school that is. appealing to the student to enter into a raffle and see if there's a space for it.
 And, so my school is technically a public charter school, available for everyone.
 There is no tuition for it.
 But it is selective.
-So we do that by lottery and there are a specific number of spots open every year based on our school's capacity.
+So we do that by lottery, and there are a specific number of spots open every year based on our school's capacity.

 Jen: Yeah, that makes sense to me.
-I went to a charter school growing up also so that I can relate to that.
+I went to a charter school growing up also so I can relate to that.
 I know you work with children who have learning disabilities.
 What are some of the disabilities you work with?

 Jen: It's okay.

 With an IEP.
 We have lots of specific learning disabilities in reading, writing, or math, some unspecified.
 We have a lot of students who have autism diagnoses, and then emotional disorders are now the way that it's going. categorized, but it used to be considered EBD for emotional and behavioral disturbances.
 So those are the ones that I see the most of.
-I also have students with traumatic brain injuries, deafness or hearing.
+I also have students with traumatic brain injuries, deafness, or hearing loss.
 I don't have any blind students right now or students with physical handicaps, but I have historically worked with those types of students as well.
 Jen: That's a lot of different areas.

 Ellen: Yeah.
-Yeah.
-13 is a lot.
+Yeah, 13 is a lot.

 Jen: Yeah, that makes sense.
 So when you're working with your students, do you work in a certain subject or are you kind of overall?